devoworm/Emergent-Behavior/Review-document.md

 Finally, we can use simulations of individual neurons in a connectome model or individual organisms in an agent-based model to see the consequences of the developmental process with respect to behavior.

+Examples from the literature:
+Pujala and Koyama (2019).
+[Chronology-based architecture of descending circuits that underlie the development of locomotor repertoire after birth](https://elifesciences.org/articles/42135). _eLife_, 8, e42135. doi:10.7554/eLife.42135